strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 ### Delivery guarantees

 In distributed systems like Kafka, any component can fail independently and you have to deal with this fact.
-A broker may crash or a network failure may happen while the producer is sending a message to a topic.
+For example, a broker may crash or a network failure may happen while the producer is sending a message to a topic.

 Depending on the configuration, you can have three different delivery semantics: